front-commerce/developers.front-commerce.com/source/docs/essentials/add-new-attribute.md

 export default ProductSynthesis;
 ```

-## Add the module
+## Add the module to Front-Commerce

 Last step: adding the module we just made to Front-Commerce.
-Edit the `.front-commerce.js` file (root folder) as shown below to do so:
+Edit the `.front-commerce.js` file (root folder) as shown below to do so.

 ```diff
 module.exports = {